Plastics technicians set up, adjust, maintain and repair machines that manufacture plastic products.

 Plastics technicians with four or more years' experience usually earn

-Pay for plastics technicians varies depending on their experience:
+Pay for plastics technicians varies depending on experience:

-- Apprentices usually start on between the minimum training wage and the minimum wage.
+- Apprentices usually earn between minimum training wage and minimum wage.

-- Experienced plastics technicians with four or more years' experience can earn up to $34 an hour.
+- Plastics technicians with four or more years' experience can earn from $25 to $34 an hour.

 What you will do